 1) Filter Size

 Purchasing a properly sized air filter for your Champaign home is important.
-Simply look at the label of your existing filter to see the dimensions, or just measure it yourself.
-The majority of home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.
+Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
+The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating